Menu

 Exactly how we decide what stays and what gets trashed.

-When a user submits a WhatsApp group link, it goes into our pending queue.
-Before it even touches the live site, it has to survive two checks:
+When someone submits a WhatsApp group link, it goes into a pending queue.
+Before it reaches the live site, it goes through two checks:

-• The Proxy Check: First, our system securely pings the WhatsApp invite link to verify it is technically active.
-If WhatsApp says the link is "Revoked" or "Expired", it gets deleted immediately.
-No exceptions.
+• Link test: The system pings the WhatsApp invite link to verify it is technically active.
+If WhatsApp reports the link as revoked or expired, it gets deleted.

-• The Human Eye Test: An actual human on our team looks at the group name and stated purpose.
-We check the country code and verify if the category actually makes sense.
+• Manual review: A person looks at the group name and stated purpose, checks the country code, and verifies whether the category makes sense.

 ❌ Financial Scams & Phishing Any group promising "easy money," "guaranteed crypto returns," or requesting upfront payments is instantly scrubbed.